 Chris Jackson standing in front of the largest lava lake in the world at Nyriagongo, one of the volcanoes in the Virunga Volcanic Province, Democratic Republic of Congo.
 Credit: Chris Jackson

 After stepping fully into the oil and gas industry for several years, his career took some more twists and turns.
 Chris shares why: “I re-joined academia as a faculty member, with my research and teaching focusing on basin analysis.
-A lot of our research was funded by oil companies; however, after 17 years, and with an increasing personal interest in sustainable geoscience topics, I left academia to join an engineering consultancy who were working on low-carbon energy projects such as geothermal, wind, and hydrogen storage.”
+A lot of our research was funded by hydrocarbon companies; however, after 17 years, and with an increasing personal interest in sustainable geoscience topics, I left academia to join an engineering consultancy who were working on low-carbon energy projects such as geothermal, wind, and hydrogen storage.”

 Clare Bond: A decade of insight